LYNN NEARY, HOST:

 But the party would say - and I'm sure Paul Ryan would say - that by dealing with the federal budget problem and by trying to create more jobs through their policies, they would be helping African-Americans and Hispanics who have been suffering in the last several years.

 NEARY: Ron Elving, thanks so much for being here today.
 That was NPR senior Washington editor, Ron Elving.
 Thanks to everyone who called and wrote.
 I'm sorry we didn't have time to get to all of you.
 And tomorrow, we'll talk about the results of a new survey on aging in America.
 This is TALK OF THE NATION from NPR News.
 I'm Lynn Neary in Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.